fieldtrip/website/workshop/practicalmeeg2022/handson_artifacts.md

 # From raw data to ERP

 {% include markup/info %}
-This tutorial was written specifically for the [PracticalMEEG workshop in Aix-en-Provence](/workshop/practicalmeeg2022) in December 2022.
+This tutorial was written specifically for the [PracticalMEEG workshop in Aix-en-Provence](/workshop/practicalmeeg2022) in December 2022 and is part of a coherent sequence of tutorials.
 {% include markup/end %}

 ## Introduction